 We welcome creative, motivated, and committed individuals to pursue Ph.D. degrees in Plant Pathology at the NC State Vegetable Pathology lab.
 While having a previous M.Sc. degree can better prepare students for a Ph.D., it is not required for Ph.D. program admittance.

 Before contacting us, please check the University’s requirements to apply for graduate school as well as the departmental requirements.
 If you have questions you can contact the director of our graduate program, which you can find here.
 You will first need to be accepted into the University, and then into the department before you can join a particular lab.
-The department’s application deadline for fall semester is January 15th, we typically do not host new students for the spring semester.
+The department’s application deadline for fall semester is January 15th and for spring semester it is July 15.

-If you are accepted for a graduate degree and decide to join the Vegetable Pathology lab, projects will be collaborative, cross-disciplinary and translational, providing science-based management strategies for vegetable diseases.
+If you are accepted for a graduate degree and decide to join our lab, projects will be collaborative, cross-disciplinary and translational, providing science-based management strategies for vegetable diseases.
 Individuals interested in our lab should contact Lina Quesada in advance of this deadline to discuss expectations for graduate school and funding availability.
-Please provide a description of your research interests and experience, a copy of your CV, GRE scores (if available), TOEFL scores (if available), and undergraduate GPA.
+We also encourage you to contact lab members and alumni to have a good understanding of our lab environment and expectations.
+Please provide a description of your research interests and experience, a copy of your CV, GRE scores (if available/relevant), TOEFL scores (if available/relevant), and undergraduate GPA.

 Fellowships for graduate students